nmenant/ci-cd-env-setup/README.md

 ------------

 * Docker must be installed
-* The build setup is based for a MAC OS X
+* The build setup is based for a MAC OS X or a VM running Ubuntu
 * AS3 must be installed on the BIG-IP devices used <https://github.com/F5Networks/f5-appsvcs-extension/releases>

+Ubuntu specific requirements:

 * The user must be allowed to do sudo commands without password                            (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)
 * You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)

 Installing the setup